-Laws governing the control and operations of Victoria's major hazards sites were first introduced in 2000, after the 1998 explosion at Esso's Longford Gas Plant.
-Major hazard facilities are sites storing or processing large quantities of dangerous goods including petroleum products and chemicals (as per Schedule 9 of the regs).
+Laws governing the control and operations of Victoria's major hazards sites were first introduced in 2000, after the 1998 explosion at Esso's Longford Gas Plant when two workers were killed.
+Major hazard facilities are sites storing or processing large quantities of dangerous goods including petroleum products and chemicals (as per Schedule 14 of the regs).

 The Regulations lay down specific obligations on the operators and employees of major hazard facilities.
 The major requirement is that operators must apply for a licence to operate the facility.
 An application must be accompanied by a Safety Management System that sets out the site's safety management system, on and off site emergency plans, and illustrates to the satisfaction of the Authority, the employees and the local community that there are adequate measures in place to prevent a major incident.